andreasmuelder/statecharts.online/chapters/03-variables.md

 layout: chapter
 ---

-# Chapter 3: Variables – Giving Your Statechart a Memory

 Statecharts become truly powerful when they can *remember* things — and that's exactly what variables allow them to do.

 With variables, your statechart can: